arista-eosplus/packer-ztpserver/Fedora/README.md

     You'll notice the packer builder ```ssh``` into the VM and begin working on updating, installing and configuring new services.

     <pre>
-    ==> vmware-iso: Waiting for SSH to become available...
-    ==> vmware-iso: Connected to SSH!
+    ==> vmware-iso: Waiting for SSH to become available ==> vmware-iso: Connected to SSH!
     ==> vmware-iso: Uploading the 'linux' VMware Tools ==> vmware-iso: Uploading conf => /tmp/packer